Darlington Peoples Parliament are a group of adults who have a learning impairment (sometimes called a learning disability) and Autistic people.

 We discuss important things like health and social care, jobs, housing, anti-social behaviour (like bullying and bad behaviour), training and other day to day things.

 Meetings are free to attend.
-Transport can be provided if you need help with that.

 If you would rather just hear about our work and have your say on a one to one basis or by post you could become a non active member.
 This means you can get involved without coming to the meetings.
 Or you might like to just come to meetings occasionally.